Four Dots

 • Crawl budget allocation: Which sections get crawled most frequently?
 Are high-value pages being crawled daily while low-value faceted URLs consume the majority of Googlebot’s attention?

-• Orphaned pages: Pages receiving organic traffic but never crawled because they’re not in your internal linking structure
+• Orphaned pages: Pages receiving organic traffic but never crawled because they’re missing from your internal linking structure

 • Blocked resources: JavaScript, CSS, or image files blocked by robots.txt that prevent proper rendering